code-with-omar/graphql-documentation/README.md

+# 1. Introduction to GraphQL

+- ### 1.
+What is GraphQL?
+- ### 2.
+Why Use GraphQL?
+- ### 3.
+GraphQL vs REST APIs
+- ### 4.
+Data Fetching with GraphQL
+- ### 5.
+Over-Fetching and Under-Fetching

+# 2. Installation in GraphQL

+- ### 1.
+Installation in GraphQL
+- ### 2.
+Setup and Example

-# GraphQL with Express (`express-graphql`)
+# 1. Introduction to GraphQL

-## 📌 What is GraphQL?
+### 1. What is GraphQL?

-GraphQL is a **query language** for APIs and a runtime for executing those queries.
+`GraphQL` is an open-source data query language for APIs and It is a server-side runtime for executing the query.
+The server's `GraphQL` runtime takes care of executing the query and ensuring that the right data is fetched and sent back.

-It lets clients request exactly the data they need — nothing more, nothing less.
+It is an alternative to `REST`, where clients make multiple requests to different endpoints to get the data they require but in `GraphQL` clients can request exactly the data they need in a single query.

+It was developed by Facebook and made open source for the whole world.

-### 🔹 Why use GraphQL?
+### 2. Why use GraphQL?

 - ✅ Fetch only required data (no over-fetching like REST).
 - ✅ Single endpoint for all queries and mutations.